-Starting on May 12, 2023, all foreign nationals entering the U.S. will need to be fully vaccinated and show proof of vaccination before boarding a U.S.-bound flight.
-Those applying for a green card will also need to show proof of full vaccination when attending the immigration medical exam.
+Starting on May 12, 2023, all foreign nationals entering the U.S. will no longer be required to be fully vaccinated against Covid-19 when boarding a U.S.-bound flight.
+Those applying for a green card will still need to show proof of full vaccination when attending the immigration medical exam.

 Do I need to be fully vaccinated if I am an American citizen or lawful permanent resident?

 If you’re a U.S. citizen or green card holder you don’t need to show proof of vaccination or a negative Covid test.

 Do children need to get a pre-departure Covid test?